dominicobrien/mm/_posts/2019-12-20-where-does-the-money-of-a-loan-really-come-from.md

   - Government
   - Financial Reform
 ---
 Well, good question.
-In September I wrote an article on the solution to the international financial crisis "A Word on Finance" ({% post_url 2019-09-15-the-reason-behind-financial-crisis %}) and while the article was well received, I have been getting many questions on a specific point: Where does the money of a loan really come from?
+In September I wrote an article on the solution to the international financial crisis "A Word on Finance" [The Reason Behind Financial Crisis]({% post_url 2019-09-15-the-reason-behind-financial-crisis %}) and while the article was well received, I have been getting many questions on a specific point: Where does the money of a loan really come from?
 Readers seem to not get that point fully.

 Let me lay it out here, one more time, really clearly: